Meet TripActions New VP of Marketing EMEA Simone Buckley

 This week, the TripActions team sat down with Simone to learn more about her experience, what drives her as a leader, and why she believes in TripActions and its transformational vision for how corporate travel and spend is managed throughout EMEA.

 As COVID-19 shook the corporate industry she loved, Simone started to look at TripActions and other startups to decipher and understand their playbooks, while thinking, “How are we going to come back?”
-She realized there was only one company she was willing to bet on—one company that was doing what she always imagined needed to be done to craft a truly modern, innovative travel and payments management solution.
+She realised there was only one company she was willing to bet on—one company that was doing what she always imagined needed to be done to craft a truly modern, innovative travel and payments management solution.

 “TripActions is the first company that I’ve ever seen in this industry that came in as a technology company providing the integrated services of a travel management company, a payment solution and an expense platform.
 No one else has done it like this.
 I genuinely believe that TripActions’ approach will be the future, and it is the only way to solve the problem that we have now,” said Simone.
 She’s excited to introduce TripActions to the European travel market in a new way and is looking forward to building the brand’s trust and recognition among travel and procurement professionals.